jatiinyadav/Crew-Connect/CONTRIBUTING.md

    - Once you're satisfied, click the "Create pull request" button to submit your pull request.

 9. **Wait for Review:**
     Your pull request will now be available for review by the project maintainers.
-They may provide feedback or ask for changes before merging your pull request into the main branch of the ResourceHub repository.
+They may provide feedback or ask for changes before merging your pull request into the main branch of the Crew-Connect repository.

 Congratulations!
 You have successfully created a pull request to contribute your changes to the repository.
 Remember to monitor the pull request for any updates or feedback from the maintainers.